Detectable Plastics for Food Processing Equipment

 Our plastics experts would be happy to discuss your specific application needs and provide additional resources to help simplify your next polymer material selection.
 Ask a Plastics Expert, call 1-800-553-0335, or reach out directly to Dave Seiler, our detectable materials expert.

 This article provides general guidelines and is intended for informational purposes only.
 Because every situation is unique, many factors must be considered when selecting a material.
 It is the reader’s responsibility to conduct his or her own research and make his or her own determination regarding the suitability of specific products for any given application.

-Dave Seiler is a Product Specialist at Curbell Plastics who focuses on high-performance engineering plastics.
+Dave Seiler is Senior Product Specialist at Curbell Plastics who focuses on high-performance engineering plastics.
 He has literally been involved with plastics his whole life (his first word was “Kynar”) and spends much of his free time reading academic literature on a diverse base of polymer materials.
 Yeah, he’s that guy.
 Dave is ready to take your call, set up a webinar, or travel to your facility to discuss your unique application needs and help identify cost-effective engineered plastic candidate materials.
 Contact Dave.